-Event Planning Business
+Event Planning Business - Small Business Snapshot Reports - SBDCNet

 This trade show and event planning services industry summary is from First Research which also sells a full version of this report.

 - “Companies in this industry organize, manage, operate, and promote trade shows, conventions, conferences, and meetings.
-Major companies include Freeman and Viad (both based in the US), along with ITE Group, Reed Exhibitions, and UBM (all based in the UK), and GL events (France).
+Major companies include Freeman Company and Pursuit (both based in the US); Hyve Group, Informa Markets, and Reed Exhibitions (all based in the UK); and GL events (France).

 - As businesses expand internationally, trade shows and corporate events are attracting attendees from around the world.
 Emerging markets continue to drive global growth.
-The largest exhibitions market in the world is the US, followed by China, according to AMR International.
-Event organizers seeking new global growth opportunities should consider Singapore, Thailand, Malaysia, Vietnam, Macau, and the Philippines.
+The global exhibit market is expected to reach $64 billion at nearly 4% compound annual growth rate (CAGR) between 2025 and 2032, according to the Market Data Forecast.
+The largest market for exhibitions is the US, followed by Germany and China, according to Arizton.

-- COMPETITIVE LANDSCAPE: Demand is driven by overall economic activity and corporate profits.
+- Competitive Landscape: Demand is driven by overall economic activity and corporate profits.
 The profitability of individual companies depends on managing costs, marketing shows effectively, and retaining key staff members.
-Large companies have advantages of multiple locations and economies of scale in negotiating labor, transportation, and supply contracts.
-Small companies compete successfully by delivering superior customer service that drives repeat business.
-The US industry is fragmented: the top 50 companies generate slightly less than 50% of revenue.”
+Large companies have advantages of multiple locations and economies of scale in negotiating labor, transportation, and supply contracts.”

-A variety of trade associations and publications provide additional information on the Event Planning Industry, including:

-Party Planning Customer Demographics
+Event Planning Industry Customer Demographics

 Major customer segments for party and event planners are reported by IBISWorld, which offers full versions of the reports for purchase here.